linq2js/storion/packages/docs/api/persist-middleware.md

 }

 interface PersistOptions {
+  // Only persist stores/fields with `persisted` meta (default: false) persistedOnly?: boolean;

-  // Filter which stores to persist filter?: (context: PersistContext) => boolean;
+  // Filter which stores to persist (called after persistedOnly) filter?: (context: PersistContext) => boolean;

   // Filter which fields to persist (for multi-storage patterns)